 The Connecticut College department of chemistry offers an outstanding education through high quality instruction in the classroom and laboratory, excellent research opportunities and close student-faculty interactions.

-- chemistry or biochemistry with professional certification from the American Chemical Society in either one
+- a major in chemistry or a major in biochemistry with professional certification from the American Chemical Society in either one

-- the interdisciplinary major in biochemistry, cellular, and molecular biology - a popular choice for pre-med students because it covers all requirements for the Medical College Admissions Test
+- an interdisciplinary major in biochemistry, cellular, and molecular biology - a popular choice for pre-med students because it covers all requirements for the Medical College Admissions Test

 In any of these majors, you will have small classes, lots of interaction with your professors and research opportunities that at many institutions would be limited to graduate students.